ZarkoZivojnovic/Fluency/readme.md

 - Channels *- List of online users and search form by language and level*
 - Settings *- Here you can find edit profile, change password and delete profile forms*

-Blocked users will not be displayed on the online user list and you will not receive messages from them.
+Blocked users will not be displayed on the online users list and you will not receive messages from them.
+But if you change your mind, you can unblock them.

 ---